zozi/zozibot/README.md

 `dependencies` section.

-Once you've added the dependency and run `npm install` to install it you can then run hubot with the adapter.
+Once you've added the dependency and run `npm install` to install it you can then run rickbot with the adapter.

-    % bin/hubot -a <adapter>
+    % bin/rickbot -a <adapter>

-Where `<adapter>` is the name of your adapter without the `hubot-` prefix.
+Where `<adapter>` is the name of your adapter without the `rickbot-` prefix.

 [hubot-wiki]: https://github.com/github/hubot/wiki

 ## hubot-scripts

 There will inevitably be functionality that everyone will want.
-Instead of adding it to hubot itself, you can submit pull requests to [hubot-scripts][hubot-scripts].
+Instead of adding it to rickbot itself, you can submit pull requests to [hubot-scripts][hubot-scripts].

 To enable scripts from the hubot-scripts package, add the script name with